franco148/dev-ops-notes/aws-amazon/CloudPractitioner.md

 - That is it!
 - After configure Multi-factor authentication, next time you will need to login, an MFA code will be required.

+#### Creating our first IAM user
+If someone gets your root account, he can do everything.
+However if someone gets far account of your name user, you can immediately restrict the access or block the access of the attacker.

+- Go to Services dropdown
+- Choose IAM
+- Go to users option
+- Add user
+- Fill required fields.
+- Set the required permissions.
+- Once done.
+The console will show you what is the link you require for accessing with the user.
+- Then we can also configure the multi-factor authentication for this new user.